 “Don’t be silly.
 She just needs to make a token effort to turn me away, so that then she can tell people that I wore her down and forced her to let me in.”

-The door opened, enough that Kanna could see half of a woman with tan skin and a middle-aged face.
+The door opened yet again, enough that Kanna could see half of a woman with tan skin and a middle-aged face.
 Her hair was curled and it fell over her eyes and hid some of the details of her features.
 She looked impatient.
 Kanna had the distinct impression that they had interrupted something.